 An interim marijuana committee shall be appointed.
 The speaker shall appoint five members of the House of Representatives.
 The president pro tempore shall appoint five members of the Senate.
-The attorney general shall appoint one state's attorney and one attorney from the Office of the Attorney General.
-The Governor shall appoint one representative from each of the Departments of Health, Revenue, and Public Safety.
-The Governor shall also appoint one representative of law enforcement, one health care practitioner and one nurse with knowledge of medical marijuana issues, two representatives from the medical marijuana cultivators or manufacturers or retail industry, one patient or advocate of a patient with a debilitating condition who intends to use medical marijuana, or one representative of local governments.
+The attorney general shall appoint one state's attorney.
+The Governor shall appoint one representative from the Department of Health.
+The Governor shall also appoint one representative of law enforcement, one health care practitioner with knowledge of medical marijuana issues, two representatives from the medical marijuana cultivators or manufacturers or retail industry, one patient or advocate of a patient with a debilitating condition who intends to use medical marijuana, and one representative of local governments.
 Any consultant hired by the state shall serve in an advisory, nonvoting capacity.
 If there is a vacancy on the committee, the vacancy shall be filled in the same manner as the original appointment under this Act.
 The committee shall be under the supervision of the Executive Board of the Legislative Research Council and staffed and funded as an interim legislative committee.

-34-20G-97.
+9 34-20G-97.
 Interim marijuana committee guidance.

-- The interim marijuana committee created pursuant to § 34-20G-96 may: - 13 (1) Research best practices from other medical marijuana programs; - 14 (2) Determine details of a licensing system that specifies privileges and authorized 15 activities, and the implementation thereof; - (3) Evaluate policies that reduce unlawful access, availability, and use by youths and prevent diversion to illicit markets; - (4) Explore policy measures that balance adequate regulation that ensure safe products and support the development of a fair market; - (5) Study legal consequences and litigation of policy decisions challenged in other states; - (6) Investigate criminal justice and public safety concerns of establishing a marijuana market while guarding against drugged driving or performing tasks under impairment; - (7) Advise on regulations for cultivation of marijuana without contaminants, pesticides, or heavy metals, for manufacturing of marijuana products without hazardous substances, and for sales of marijuana and marijuana products only to verified patients in appropriate amounts; - (8) Seek input on appropriate local controls that allow sufficient access; - (9) Examine appropriate rules or restrictions on the structure, ownership, management, fiscal stability, and practices of marijuana business entities; - (10) Determine market demand, production management, product tracking, and necessary fees to support the medical marijuana program;
+The interim marijuana committee created pursuant to § 34-20G-96 may:

+- (1) Research best practices from other medical marijuana programs; - 12 (2) Determine details of a licensing system that specifies privileges and authorized 13 activities, and the implementation thereof; - 14 (3) Evaluate policies that reduce unlawful access, availability, and use by youths and prevent diversion to illicit markets; - 16 (4) Explore policy measures that balance adequate regulation that ensure safe 17 products and support the development of a fair market; - 18 (5) Study legal consequences and litigation of policy decisions challenged in other 19 states; - (6) Investigate criminal justice and public safety concerns of establishing a marijuana market while guarding against drugged driving or performing tasks under impairment; - (7) Advise on regulations for cultivation of marijuana without contaminants, pesticides, or heavy metals, for manufacturing of marijuana products without hazardous substances, and for sales of marijuana and marijuana products only to verified patients in appropriate amounts; - (8) Seek input on appropriate local controls that allow sufficient access: - 28 (9) Examine appropriate rules or restrictions on the structure, ownership, 29 management, fiscal stability, and practices of marijuana business entities; - 30 (10) Determine market demand, production management, product tracking, and necessary fees to support the medical marijuana program; - 32 (11) Review testing advisability and capability, forms of product, and how each product 33 should be approved for human consumption; - 34 (12) Determine appropriate taxing scheme; and

-- 1 (11) Review testing advisability and capability, forms of product, and how each product 2 should be approved for human consumption; - (12) Determine appropriate taxing scheme; and - 4 (13) Provide an opportunity for public input of policy decisions.
+(13) Provide an opportunity for public input of policy decisions.